Arthur Fadden: Defeat

+Opposition (1941–1949)

-Leader of the Opposition
+Leader of the Opposition (1941–1943)

 Following the fall of his ministry, a joint UAP-Country Party meeting endorsed Fadden as Leader of the Opposition, even though the UAP was nominally the senior coalition partner.
 As a result, Menzies resigned as UAP leader.
 The UAP was so bereft of leadership that it was forced to elect 79-year-old former Prime Minister Billy Hughes as its new leader.
 The Coalition sank into near-paralysis in opposition.
 Even allowing for Curtin's personal popularity, as well as the significant advantages which an incumbent government in a Westminster system has in wartime, Fadden proved a disappointment as Leader of the Opposition; he was unable to get the better of Curtin.
 The Coalition suffered a crushing loss in the 1943 election.
 It was reduced to 19 seats, including a mere seven for Fadden's Country Party.
 Accepting responsibility for this severe defeat, Fadden then handed the Opposition leadership back to Menzies, who had resumed the UAP leadership.

-Rebuilding the Coalition
+Rebuilding the Coalition (1943–1949)

-After the Coalition was again vanquished at the 1946 election, Fadden resumed his political partnership with Menzies.
-Two years earlier, Menzies had folded the UAP into the new Liberal Party of Australia.
-There was some speculation that the Country Party would be included in the merger (as had already happened in several states), but Fadden was keen to assert the independence of his party.

-Always an outspoken conservative, in the late 1940s he became a strong anti-communist, urging Menzies to ban the Communist Party of Australia if he ever came to power.
-Indeed, in the lead up to the 1949 election, Fadden often made inflammatory claims about the "socialist" nature of the Labor Party which Menzies could then "clarify" or repudiate as he saw fit, thus appearing more "moderate".
-His often extreme views were concealed behind a jolly and jovial public manner and he enjoyed his nickname of "Artie."

-Fadden was a friend of Robert Frederick Bird Wake, one of the country's leading security experts at the time.
-It was an odd relationship, based on their mutual love of Queensland and Queenslanders.
-Wake, who was a founder director with the Australian Security Intelligence Organisation (1949), was supplied with inside information by Fadden about security leaks in the UK.
-Although Wake was more inclined to support the Labor Party, the relationship stood the test of time and proved mutually beneficial.